GAN-based Tabular Data Generator for Constructing Synopsis in Approximate Query Processing: Challenges and Solutions: Conclusion

-Where $u^\prime_i$ and $u_i$ are probability distribution over continuous column $c_i$ for generated and real data, respectively, $d^\prime_i$ and $d_i$ are probability over categorical column $d_i$ using softmax function for generated and real data respectively, $N_c$ is number continuous columns, and $N_d$ is number of categorical columns. \cite{xu2019modeling} also proposed a conditional version of TGAN, named CTGAN, for addressing data imbalance and multimodal distribution problems by designing a conditional generator with training by sampling strategy to validate the generator output by estimating the distance between the conditional distribution over generated and real data.\\ \cite{zhao2021ctab} introduced CTAB-GAN with the ability to encode the mixed data type and skewed distribution of input data table.
-CTAB-GAN utilizes conditional generator, information and classification loss functions derived from table-GAN, as well as CNNs for both generator and discriminator functions.
+Where $u^\prime_i$ and $u_i$ are probability distribution over continuous column $c_i$ for generated and real data, respectively, $d^\prime_i$ and $d_i$ are probability over categorical column $d_i$ using softmax function for generated and real data respectively, $N_c$ is number continuous columns, and $N_d$ is number of categorical columns.
+They also also proposed a conditional version of TGAN, named CTGAN \cite{xu2019modeling} , for addressing data imbalance and multimodal distribution problems by designing a conditional generator with training by sampling strategy to validate the generator output by estimating the distance between the conditional distribution over generated and real data. \\ CTAB-GAN \cite{zhao2021ctab} were introduced with the ability to encode the mixed data type and skewed distribution of input data table, utilizing conditional generator, information and classification loss functions derived from table-GAN, as well as CNNs for both generator and discriminator functions.
 Since CNNs are effective at capturing the relationship between pixels within an image, therefore they can be employed in enhancing the semantic integrity of created data.
 However, in order to prepare data tables for feeding CNN, rows are transformed into the nearest square $d \times d$ matrix, where $d=Ceil(\sqrt{N_c+N_d})$, $N_c$ and $N_d$ are number of continuous and categorical columns respectively in a row of the data table, and then, the extra cells values ($d\times d-(N_c+N_d)$) are padded with zeros.\\ It is difficult for GANs to control the generation process of data-driven systems; therefore, integrating prior knowledge about data relationships and constraints can assist the generator in generating synopses that are realistic and meaningful.
-In order to implement this, DATGAN \citep{lederrey2022datgan} incorporates expert knowledge into GANs generator by matching the generator structure to the underlying data structure using a Directed Acyclic Graph (DAG).
+In order to implement this, DATGAN \cite{lederrey2022datgan} incorporates expert knowledge into GANs generator by matching the generator structure to the underlying data structure using a Directed Acyclic Graph (DAG).
 Using a DAG, the nodes represent the columns of a data table, while the directed links between them allow the generator to determine the relationship between variables so that one column's generation influences another.
 It means if two variables have no common ancestors, they will not be correlated in the generated dataset.
 In relational databases, there is no particular order in which columns appear in data tables.
-Nevertheless, the DAG enables data tables to have a specific column order based on their semantic relationship.\\ It is possible to categorize synopsis construction solutions into three different categories: Data Transformation, which addresses data type issues; Distribution Matching, which addresses ranges and distributions of data; and Conditional and Informed Generator, which addresses imbalance classes, semantic relationships, and table constraints.
+Nevertheless, the DAG enables data tables to have a specific column order based on their semantic relationship.